 An indirect action causing negligence could be an employer allowing employees to work in an unsafe environment.
 In addition, indirect negligence could be from a prescription drug manufacturer providing inadequate information on the damage or harm that could be caused when taking the prescription medication.

 Negligence caused by direct action could be recklessness when driving, causing a vehicle accident, or making a medical mistake during surgery.
 A successful lawsuit proving direct action negligence could be from abuse caused to a loved one in a nursing home, or a wrongful death in a swimming pool accident without proper supervision.

-Rosenfeld Injury Lawyers’ seasoned Oak Park personal injury lawyers have the tools to calculate the monetary compensation required to settle a case out of court, or win an award at trial.
+Rosenfeld Injury Lawyers LLC’ seasoned Oak Park personal injury lawyers have the tools to calculate the monetary compensation required to settle a case out of court, or win an award at trial.
 Often times, the calculating numbers are determined by a variety of factors that could include:

 - Ongoing and past medical bills